 Hi-Fi systems are typically used by audiophiles.
 Or someone who seeks to reproduce sound with sound quality as the main focus.
 The dictionary definition of an audiophile is actually “a hi-fi enthusiast”.

 If your primary focus is to enjoy movies to their fullest effect, then your focus should be on acquiring the right home theater system.
-A good home theater system will have a full range of speakers, which include a subwoofer, center, front left, front right, and rear speakers.
+A good home theater system will have a full range of speakers, which include a subwoofer, center, front left, front right, and rear speakers (if you’re having trouble, we have a troubleshooting guide).

 All of the speakers and the subwoofer are connected to the receiver.
 At a minimum, your home theater system should contain a 5.1 arrangement, which means that you have five speakers and one subwoofer.
 Depending on the size of your theater room and budget, you can also do a 7.1 or even 9.2 arrangement.
 To learn more about the different home theater speaker arrangements, check out our article about home theater speaker configurations!